 3D Cone Beam CT Imaging

 3D Cone Beam CT Imaging has revolutionized the way Endodontics is done by providing a significant improvement over traditional dental radiographs (x-rays).
-Fife Endodontics is one of the only Endodontic practices in Orange County that has 3D Cone Beam CT Imaging in the office, and Dr. Fife has been using this technology for the past 6 years.
+Fife Endodontics is one of the only Endodontic practices in Orange County that has 3D Cone Beam CT Imaging in the office, and Dr. Fife has been using this technology since 2008.
 A brief description of the importance of Cone Beam imaging is given below:

 Traditional dental radiographs (x-rays) are still used in Endodontic treatment; however, there are significant limitations to dental radiographs.
 The most significant limitation is that they are 2-Dimensional, which significantly limits the amount of information that they provide.